Inference From Visible Information And Background Knowledge: Negative Query Implication

 \begin{corollary} The problem $\NSB(Q,\calC,\bfS,\visinst)$, as $\calC$ ranges over sets of connected frontier-guarded TGDs, $\bfS$ over schemas, $Q$ over conjunctive queries and $\visinst$ over instances, is $\twoexp$-hard. \end{corollary}

 Thus far, the negative query implication results have been similar to the positive ones.
 We will now show a strong contrast in the case of IDs and linear TGDs.
-Recall that the $\PSB$ problems were highly intractable even with for fixed schema, query, and constraints.
-We begin by showing that $\NSB(Q,\calC,\bfS,\visinst)$ can be solved easily by looking only at full instances that agree with $\visinst$ on the visible part and whose active domains are the same as that of $\visinst$:
+Recall that the $\PSB$ problems were highly intractable even for fixed schema, query, and background theory.
+We begin by showing that $\NSB(Q,\calC,\bfS,\visinst)$ can be solved easily by looking only at full instances that agree with $\visinst$ on the visible part and whose active domains are almost the same as that of $\visinst$:

 \begin{definition} The problem $\NSB(Q,\calC,\bfS,\visinst)$ is said to be \emph{active domain controllable} if it is equivalent to asking that for every instance $\fullinst$ {\sl over the active domain of $\visinst$}, if $\fullinst$ satisfies $\calC$ and $\visinst=\visible(\fullinst)$, then $Q(\fullinst)=\false$. \end{definition}